opensearch-project/project-website/_posts/2023-11-22-semantic-search-performance.md

 Say that a baker and a cashier take the same amount of time to process a request and that this amount is 5 minutes per customer.
 The throughput at the bakery counter with 5 bakers, as before, is 1 customer/min.
 The throughput at the checkout with 5 cashiers is also 1 customer/min.
 But what is the throughput of the entire bakery?
 The throughput of the entire system is also 1 customer/min!
 To understand this, imagine that you are observing the exit door of the bakery.
 The rate at which customers exit is the rate at which the last step of the sequence (cashiers at the checkout) processes requests.

 But what if a cashier takes far less time than a baker?
 Say that a cashier takes 2.5 minutes per customer while a baker takes 5 minutes per customer.
 In this case, the throughput at the bakery counter is, as before, 1 customer/min.
 But what is the throughput at the checkout?
-It might seem that because each cashier serves 60 minutes / 2.5 minutes = 24 customers per hour, and because there are 5 cashiers in total, the throughput should be 24 * 5 = 120 customers per hour (or 2 customers per minute).
+It might seem that because each cashier serves 60 minutes / 2.5 minutes per customer = 24 customers per hour, and because there are 5 cashiers in total, the throughput should be 24 * 5 = 120 customers per hour (or 2 customers per minute).
 But this calculation is wrong.
 Do you see why?

 The error comes from assuming that there are always customers that the cashiers can attend to.
 In fact, this is not the case because for every batch of customers that were just served by the bakers, the cashiers can serve them *before* the next batch of customers are served by the bakers.
 So there are times when the cashiers are just waiting.
 The throughput of the cashiers is limited by the throughput of the bakers.
 In other words, the cashiers can process 2 customers/min, but since they receive only 1 customer/min from the bakers, they can only process 1 customer per minute.
 More precisely, the throughput $$I$$ is

 $$
 \begin{align}
-I_{bakery}​=min(I_{bakers}​,I_{cashiers​}).
+I_{bakery}​=min(I_{bakers}​,I_{cashiers​})
 \end{align}
 $$